-As reported in Forbes, economists Daniel Hamermesh and Jeff Biddle evaluated three studies and found that good-looking men made 5% more than their average-unattractive salespeople lose saleslooking counterparts.
+As reported in Forbes, economists Daniel Hamermesh and Jeff Biddle evaluated three studies and found that good-looking men made 5% more than their average-looking counterparts.
 But men who were rated as “quite plain” or “homely” were paid 9% less than average.
 The effect on women’s pay, while not as extreme, was similar.

 Attractive people sell more, according to research conducted at Arizona State University’s W. P. Carey School of Business.
 In addition, good-looking people enjoy a real advantage in job hunting and advancement, as shown in “Could Your Looks Affect Your Career?” on this website.